 A Lawyer That You Can Trust

-Capable Defense Representation in South Bay, Redondo Beach, Long Beach, and Hermosa Beach
+Experienced Representation Against Domestic Violence Charges in South Bay, Redondo Beach, Long Beach, and Hermosa Beach

-California courts tend to treat domestic violence more seriously than other types of abuse.
+California courts treat domestic violence more seriously than other types of abuse.
 It is important to understand that domestic violence is not limited to abuse perpetrated by a spouse or ex-spouse.
-It also covers acts committed by partners or former partners, fiancés or ex-fiancés, someone who lives with or used to live with the victim, or a parent of the victim’s child.
+It also covers acts committed by partners or former partners, fiancés or ex-fiancés, someone who lives with or used to live with the victim or a parent of the victim’s child.

 What Constitutes Domestic Violence in California?